gonfdez/minipcranking.com/README.md

 ## ✨ Features

-- **Specifications Database**: Comprehensive technical specifications for mini PCs
+- **Extensive Mini PC Database**: Comprehensive technical specifications and details for hundreds of mini PC models
-- **Comparison Tool**: Side-by-side comparison of different mini PC models
+- **Smart Comparison Tool**: Side-by-side comparison of different mini PC models to help you make informed decisions
-- **Rankings System**: Rankings based on performance, value, and user ratings
+- **Curated Rankings**: Rankings based on performance, value, user ratings, and expert analysis
-- **Reviews Platform**: User reviews and expert opinions
+- **Reviews & Articles**: User reviews, expert opinions, and informative articles about the mini PC world
-- **Search & Filter**: Advanced filtering by specs, price range, brand, and more
+- **Advanced Search & Filter**: Find the perfect mini PC by filtering through specs, price range, brand, use case, and more
-- **Developer Panel**: Secure admin interface for content management
+- **Developer Panel**: Secure admin interface for content management and platform administration

 ## 🛠️ Tech Stack